knowsys/nemo-examples/evaluations/iclp2023/README.md

 ```

 ## Results
 Each experiment has been repeated three times.
 The reported run times are the average time and includes the loading of the input data as well as the reasoning itself.
-All the individual measurements can be found in `results.xlsx`.
+All the individual measurements can be found in `results.ods`.